About Us

 As we create a sanctuary with these outdoor enclosures we will also be able to provide a unique opportunity for people to observe these animals in their natural settings.
 Simply by sitting and watching these creatures, people can feel the peace and healing that comes from being in nature.
 By creating this sanctuary the connection between people, wildlife and nature will be strengthened and established.

-2. Rebuilding our Fawn Barn with two more stalls for older and injured fawns
+1. Rebuilding our Fawn Barn with 2 additional stalls for older and injured fawns.
+(Expected completion: End of January)

 Donations can be ear-marked for one of these specific projects.